yisiyu95/R2FGC/README.md

 # Relational Redundancy-Free Graph Clustering

-An official source code for paper "Redundancy-Free Self-Supervised Relational Learning for Graph Clustering [Paper](https://arxiv.org/pdf/2309.04694.pdf)" [Accepted by TNNLS] by Si-Yu Yi, Wei Ju, Yifang Qin, Xiao Luo, Luchen Liu, Yong-Dao Zhou, and Ming Zhang.
+An official source code for paper "Redundancy-Free Self-Supervised Relational Learning for Graph Clustering" [Accepted by TNNLS, [[paper]](https://arxiv.org/pdf/2309.04694.pdf)] by Si-Yu Yi, Wei Ju, Yifang Qin, Xiao Luo, Luchen Liu, Yong-Dao Zhou, and Ming Zhang.

 For questions, comments, or remarks about the code please contact Si-Yu Yi (siyuyi@mail.nankai.edu.cn).
 If you find this repository useful to your research or work, it is really appreciate to star this repository.